 - Target text (TT) typing area: You can type in your translation manually, or insert a suggestion from the suggestion area.
 Alternatives for the next word to insert may appear in this area as ghost-words.
 At the far right of the typing area, there is a number display for how many characters are inside the typing area.

-- MT Suggestion area: Displays suggested translations.
+- Machine translation (MT) suggestion area: Displays suggested translations.
 TM matches above 75% are shown first.
 If a match does not exist, the interactive MT output appears.
 This section updates as you type.
 You can click on any of the suggested words to add that word to the typing area.
 You can learn more about suggestions in the Translation Memory Matching article.